 and a decaying society fighting for its survival.

 true enough that Arnoldís romance featured a dying decadent society, an

 alien princess, a river of death, and barbarian invaders.
 But then

 again, rivers which are receptacles for the spirits dead appear on Earth

 in the Nile and the Ganges.
 Every adventurer seeks a princess

 and contends with Barbarians.
-So, the case for Arnold, I find doubtful.
+So, the case for Arnold, I find

-has given Gulliver Jones a lease on life he would never have
+its merits, has given Gulliver Jones a lease on life he would never have

 had, except as a quasi-part of Burroughs Martian canon.
 Itís

-lead to fan debates, new publications of his novel, and even a distinctly Burroughsian
+lead to fan debates, new publications of his novel, and even a distinctly

-than the great Alan Moore, sees fit to join these remarkable visitors
+no less than the great Alan Moore, sees fit to join these remarkable visitors

 Well, if Alan Moore says Gulliver Jones is on Barsoom with John Carter,